zhenrong-wang/lichat/TR_SECURE_DESIGN.md

     - If `server_sid`s don't match, send `0xCF` `SIDERR` to client, and the client will restart the handshake.
 - Client receives the message `0x10 AES_nonce`, tries to decrypt the message with the local stored `AES_key` `AES_attr`, and gets the `yes!` message body.

+## 2.5 Public Messaging

+Although the secure communication channel has been established, clients and servers still can do public/insecure messaging.
+E.g. System broadcasting would not be encrypted for performance consideration.

+Insecure message format is easy:

+- The header is `0x11`, it is 1 byte.
+- Following the header flag is the message body.

+None of the information above is encrypted.

 ## 2.5 Force Confirmation

 Ordinary messages from the server to client on a session don't require a confirmation.
 To enable a session checking, we define a special header `0x1F` for activated sessions.
 Server may send a backend **encrypted message** `?` with a header `0x1F` to client, and the client **must** send back a **encrypted** message `!`  with a header `0x1F` immediately to keep alive.
 Otherwise the server may disable the session actively.